omakasekim/VMhunt64/README.md

 # VMHunt: Extraction and Simplification of Virtualized Binary Code

 VMHunt is a set of tools for analyzing virtualized binary code.
-Now we only support 32 bit traces.
+The original version only support 32 bit traces.

 ## Prerequisites
 1. PIN tools from Intel.
 I tested version 2.13 and 3.2, but other versions probably work as well.